Muratich/side-scroller-2d-team52/README.md

 ### Development 🏭
    - [Link to kanban board](https://miro.com/app/board/uXjVIrXDYK0=/)
    - Workflow:
+      - As a base workflow we use GitHub Flow, since we have one "main" and for each sprint we create separate branch and pull requests further.
       - ![](https://github.com/Muratich/side-scroller-2d-team52/blob/master/.github/workflows/gitgrapg.png)
       - Git workflow rules
          - each contributor can create and close issues